 After friend Hunter McPherson was murdered in San Francisco, Jennifer decided to quit her job, sell everything she owned and roll the dice on fulfilling a life long dream of living in England.
 Her story of transformation was picked from thousands and featured in New York Times best-selling author Marlo Thomas’s book, It Ain’t Over ‘Till Its Over.

-Jen is currently a Global Music Ambassador for BIMM Institute, a group of eight independent colleges providing the largest creative arts education in Europe.
-In 2013, she won the coveted Student-Led Teaching award for Most Innovative Lecturer and was short listed for the same accolade on a national level by the Times Higher Education.
+In 2013, she won the Student Led Teaching award for Most Innovative Lecturer and was short listed for the same accolade on a national level by the Times Higher Education.